sreeram2001/sreeram2001/README.md

 - 🔭 I’m currently working on data science
 - 🌱 I’m currently learning Data structures and Algorithms
-- 👯 I’m looking to collaborate on Machine Learning
+- 👯 I’m looking to collaborate on Machine Learning and ReactJS
 - 💬 Ask me about full-stack development, UI/UX and Machine Learning